 Q3.
 Is there any waiting period for availing the benefit of the plan?

-It usually has a 180 days of waiting period, but it can vary for different companies.
+It usually has a waiting period of 180 days, but can vary for different companies.